winnall/ogre/README.md

 # ogre
-A framework for network booting multiple diskless RPi applications from a single central source (a NAS, perhaps).
+A framework for network booting multiple diskless RPi machines with individual applications from a single central OS source (a NAS, perhaps).

 [Ogres have layers](https://www.youtube.com/watch?v=aJQmVZSAqlc)